Select Page

 orthodontic expanders

 Dr Gary Adams welcomes you to The Pediatric Sleep Apnea Center of Virginia.
 If your child is in need of orthodontics, or has pediatric sleep apnea or mouth breathing, you have come to the right place.
 Most of our patients are kids with crooked teeth, tied tongues, bad posture and mouth breathing habits.
 We help kids smile, bite, breathe, sleep and posture better.
 We integrate palatal expanders, posture correction, breathing exercises and myofunctional therapy.
-Our treatment helps kids develop a great smile, sleep better and live a healthier life.
-We are located in Vienna Virginia near Tysons Corner.
+Our holistic orthodontic treatments helps kids naturally get straighter teeth, sleep and breathe better, and live a healthier life.
+We are located in Vienna Virginia near Tysons Corner but we have patients who travel from all over the DC, Maryland, Virginia, and North Carolina.

 YouTube video